Vikram-Muman/Used-Car-Price-Analysis/README.md

 **Overview and Aims**

-In this project, I explored a range of data analysis techniques in python to predict used car prices, utilising a number of libraries including NumPy, Pandas, Matplotlib, Seaborn and Scikit-learn.
+In this project, I explored a range of data analysis techniques in Python to predict used car prices, utilising a number of libraries including NumPy, Pandas, Matplotlib, Seaborn and Scikit-learn.

 This project aims to showcase my skills in data wrangling, data visualisation, statistical analysis and machine learning in Python.